docploy/site/docploy/docs/getting-started/installation.md

 ---
 title: Installation
-description: Set up Docploy to deploy to your GitHub Pages
+description: Set up Docploy to deploy to GitHub Pages
 ---

 {% callout
   type="warning"
-  content="Docploy is currently available for GitHub as an Action" /%}
+  content="Docploy is currently available for GitHub as an Action.
+Other platform support is on the roadmap."
+/%}

 Docploy builds the `.md` files located under your `docploy/docs/` folder and deploys them to GitHub Pages.
 You can set up Docploy on GitHub by following the steps on this page.